bitcoin/bitcoin/doc/assets-attribution.md

 ### Info
 * Designer: Jonas Schnelli
 * Bitcoin Icon: (based on the original bitcoin logo from Bitboy)
-* Some icons are based on Stephan Hutchings Typicons (these are under CC BY-SA license)
+* Some icons are based on Stephan Hutchings Typicons
 * License: MIT

 ### Assets Used